kit-data-manager/webpage/_typed-pid-maker/index.markdown

 # The {{ page.title }}

-The Typed PID Maker is an entry point to integrate digital resources into the FAIR DO ecosystem.
+The Typed PID Maker is an entry point to integrate digital resources into the FAIR Digital Object (FAIR DO) ecosystem.
 It allows creating PIDs for resources and to provide them with the necessary metadata to ensure that the resources can be found and understood.

-In order to do so, it requires access to a PID service.
+In order to do so, it requires write-access to a PID service (sometimes called a "Prefix").
-It will then abstract away the complexity of these systems and provide a simple, unified REST interface for applications.
+It will then abstract away the complexity of such systems and provide a simple, unified REST interface for applications.
 Via this interface, PIDs can be created, updated (maintained), resolved and validated.
 Validation requires access to a public Data Type Registry (DTR), compatible with the ePIC DTR, which is pre-configured.
 Creating and updating PIDs using the Typed PID Maker will always validate the PID records content before doing so.